 A Model Laboratory

-As the first node of ISL, a state-of-the-art conservation technology laboratory will be installed at the Los Amigos Conservation Hub (formerly called the Estación Biológica Río Los Amigos, or EBLA) in the Peruvian Amazon.
+The first node of ISL is a state-of-the-art conservation technology laboratory that was installed at the Los Amigos Conservation Hub (formerly called the Estación Biológica Río Los Amigos, or EBLA) in the Peruvian Amazon.

-This hub will also contain a conservation technology “makerspace” for developing, deploying, and refining custom wildlife tracking devices.
-Among the first installations will be a long range (LoRa) forest mesh network capable of communicating with a variety of sensors that are stationary and carried by wildlife.
-Once established, development will shift to lightweight, low-cost, and long-lasting GPS animal collars as an alternative to radio telemetry collars, as well as passive animal microchip reading stations, with a focus on less-studied and morphologically diminutive species.
+This station also contains a conservation technology “makerspace” for developing, deploying, and refining custom wildlife tracking devices.
+Among the first installations are a long range (LoRa) forest mesh network capable of communicating with a variety of sensors that are stationary and carried by wildlife.
+Once these projects are fully established, development will shift to lightweight, low-cost, and long-lasting GPS animal collars as an alternative to radio telemetry collars, as well as passive animal microchip reading stations, with a focus on less-studied and morphologically diminutive species.